AI glossary

 Data is the foundation of all AI!
 Preprocessing data refers to the process of cleaning and transforming raw data into a format that can be used by machine learning algorithms.
 This may include handling missing values, normalising data, and encoding categorical variables.

 If your NFP is considering building AI tools, then the data you will use is a fundamental issue for you.
 You should get skilled support from a data scientist or business analyst for this work.
 This is where the old adage ‘Garbage In, Garbage Out’ is deeply meaningful because if your data is incomplete, messy, or not set up for the task, your results will be garbage!
+Modern workflows also emphasise documenting data sources and automating quality checks to ensure consistency

 If you are working on or considering an AI project, ask questions about the data source, like how big and clean it is and what permissions/consent were obtained if the dataset uses individual-level data.